emer/axon/README.md

 * `CycleNeuron` on all `Neuron`s: integrates the Ge and Gi conductances from above, updates all the other channel conductances as described in [chans](https://github.com/emer/axon/tree/master/chans), and then computes `Inet` as the net current from all these conductances, which then drives updates to `Vm` and `VmDend`.
 If `Vm` exceeds threshold then `Spike` = 1.
 It also updates the neuron-level calcium variables that drive learning (`CaLrn`, `CaM`, `CaP`, `CaD` and `CaSpk` versions of these).

 * `SendSpikes` on all `Neuron`s: for each neuron with `Spike` = 1, adds scaled synaptic weight value to `GBuf` ring buffer for efficiently delaying receipt of the spike per parametrized `Com.Delay` cycles.
 This is what the `GFmSpikes` then integrates.
-This is very expensive computationally because it goes through synapses on each msec Cycle.
+This is very expensive computationally because it goes through synapses on a msec Cycle scale.

 * `CyclePost` on all `Layer`s: a hook for specialized algorithms to do something special.

 * `SendSynCa` and `RecvSynCa` on all `Prjn`s: update synapse-level calcium (Ca) for any neurons that spiked (on either the send or recv side).
-This is very expensive computationally because it goes through synapses on each msec Cycle.
+This is expensive computationally because it goes through synapses on each msec Cycle (but only for neurons that actually spiked).

 All of the relevant parameters and most of the equations are in the [`axon/act.go`](https://github.com/emer/axon/blob/master/axon/act.go),  [`axon/inhib.go`](https://github.com/emer/axon/blob/master/axon/inhib.go), and [`axon/learn.go`](https://github.com/emer/axon/blob/master/axon/learn.go) which correspond to the `Act`, `Inhib` and `Learn` fields in the `Layer` struct.
 Default values of parameters are shown in comments below.